serverlize/serverlize/README.md

 [![Gitter][icon-gitter]][link-gitter]

-Serverlize is a NodeJS framework for Serverless applications that combines best-of-breed tooling with an intuitive, Rails-like development workflow.
+Serverlize is a NodeJS framework for serverless applications that combines best-of-breed tooling with an intuitive, Rails-like development workflow.

 [link-cloudform]: https://github.com/bright/cloudform